 The IBA and the directly binding Commission Delegated Regulation (EU) 2015/35 (the Solvency II Regulation) constitute the main legal framework applicable to insurance business in Sweden.
 The main legal framework for IORPs is the IORP Act.
-Supplementary company law for most insurance and IORP companies is provided in the Swedish Companies Act (2005:551) (the SCA).
+Supplementary company law for insurance and IORP companies is provided in the Swedish Companies Act (2005:551) (the SCA) and for mutual insurance and IORP companies in the Swedish Economic Associations Act (2018:672) (the SEAA).
 In addition, the Swedish FSA issues regulations and general guidelines that must be observed.